 Facebook Messenger Bot

-Facebook Messenger bots require a Facebook App and Page, with messages sent through the Send API.
+Facebook Messenger bots need a Facebook App and Page.
+Messages are sent through the Send API.

 Step-by-Step Setup

-- Create Facebook App - Visit developers.facebook.com and create a new app (select "Business" type)
+- Create Facebook App - Go to developers.facebook.com and create a new app (choose "Business" type)

 - Add Messenger Product - In your app dashboard, click "Add Product" and select Messenger